Bowflex Revolution Vs. Bioforce Home Gym

 Home fitness is an ever-changing industry and consumers continue to demand more quality for their money.
-Two home gym systems available on the market as of September 2010 are the Bowflex Revolution and the Bio Force TNT home gym systems.
+Two home gym systems available on the market are the Bowflex Revolution and the Bio Force TNT home gym systems.
 Each of these systems utilizes resistance technology to deliver multiple exercises to a user in a single, compact unit.

 Bowflex of America began marketing its home gym systems in 1986.
 The company grew exponentially in the mid-1990s via heavy infomercial marketing of its Power Pro series.
 The company was later taken over by fitness giant Nautilus and currently offers the Bowflex Revolution as its high-end home gym system.